 Each of the five industrial-scale wind farms in Hawaii operating with an approved HCP is in the process of amending their HCP in response to higher than anticipated levels of estimated take of the Hawaiian hoary bat (J. Charrier, USFWS, and A. Amlin, DOFAW, pers. comm.
 2015).
 Reassessing risk to the Hawaiian hoary bat with respect to wind farms in combination with substantial gaps in baseline population and life history information for the bat have increased concern with respect to the potential cumulative impacts on the Hawaiian hoary bat.
 Sources of these potential impacts include existing and future wind farm development as well as other sources of anthropogenic take, which are even less well understood.
-Nevertheless, four factors suggest the Project will not contribute significantly to cumulative impacts for the Hawaiian hoary bat: 1) the Project provides mitigation commitments in this HCP that are designed to provide a net benefit including contributions to improving the understanding of how to effectively mitigate for impacts to the Hawaiian hoary bat; 2) it is highly probable that future industrialscale wind farms in Hawaii will similarly provide compensatory mitigation for the anticipated take of Hawaiian hoary bats: 3) there are no reasonably foreseeable additional onshore wind projects planned for Oahu; and 4) USFWS, DOFAW, and the ESRC have identified the use of mitigation funds for research that will contribute to an understanding of the Hawaiian hoary bat's limiting factors and life history information as a priority.
+However, post-construction fatality monitoring results and preliminary research efforts suggest the population of Hawaiian hoary bats on Oahu is larger and more widespread than had previously been known (Kawailoa Wind Power 2015; F. Bonaccorso, USGS-BRD, pers. comm., 2014).
+Four factors suggest the Project will not contribute significantly to cumulative impacts for the Hawaiian hoary bat: 1) Hawaiian hoary bats breed on Oahu, have a larger population, and are more widespread than previously assumed 2) the Project provides mitigation commitments in this HCP that are designed to provide a net benefit including contributions to improving the understanding of how to effectively mitigate for impacts to the Hawaiian hoary bat: 3) it is highly probable that future industrial-scale wind farms in Hawaii will similarly provide compensatory mitigation for the anticipated take of Hawaiian hoary bats; and 4) there are no reasonably foreseeable additional onshore wind projects planned for Oahu.
 See the Project EIS (Tetra Tech 2015) for a more complete evaluation of potential cumulative impacts to the Hawaiian hoary bat as well as the Covered Species.